jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 it's a couple of hours into Day 12 and I am just about to start looking into Part 2 of the Day 8 problem.
 Before I do that, I wanted share my solution for Part 1.

-Part 1 of AoC Day 8 is essentially about counting words that have a specific length.
-The input consists of a list of strings, each one containing fourteen words of different lengths.
-To complicate things, the fourteen words are in two groups, the first group of ten words separated by " | " from the second group of four words.
+Part 1 of AoC Day 8 is essentially about counting words that have specific lengths.
+The input is a list of strings, each one containing fourteen words of different lengths.
+To complicate things, the fourteen words are in two groups, with the first group of ten words separated by " | " from the second group of four words.
 The task is to count how many words in the second group, the one with four words, have a length of either 2, 3, 4, or 7.

 Solving this in Kotlin was pretty easy.
 The hardest part was looking through the API documentation to verify that `flatMap()` worked like I thought it does.